To my dismay I find myself defending Boris Johnson for his actions as The Spectator editor.

-In “Boris Johnson ‘outed’ journalist as an MI6 spy ‘for a laugh’” (more on the “laugh” and journalistic licence later) Harriet Agerholm and the Independent’s editor commit exactly the same “crime” that they accuse BJ of i.e. naming an alleged spy already reported in another publication – but with far less justification; and with distortion and unquestioned assertions thrown in for good measure (see below).
+In “Boris Johnson ‘outed’ journalist as an MI6 spy ‘for a laugh’” (more on the “laugh” and journalistic licence later) Harriet Agerholm and the Independent’s editor commit exactly the same “crime” that they accuse BJ of doing i.e. naming an alleged spy already reported in another publication – but with less justification; and with distortion and unquestioned assertions thrown in for good measure (see below).

 It also seems that our journalists are either regurgitating briefing papers or plagiarising other journalists reports without conducting any of their own verification or research.
-The content of Agerholm’s “Boris Johnson ‘outed’ journalist as an MI6 spy ‘for a laugh’” (22 July?) is remarkably identical in both title and content to “Boris Johnson once outed MI6 spy ‘for a laugh’” by Adam Bienkov, politics.co.uk (19 July).
+The content of Agerholm’s “Boris Johnson ‘outed’ journalist as an MI6 spy ‘for a laugh’” (22 July?) is nearly identical in both title and content wording to “Boris Johnson once outed MI6 spy ‘for a laugh’” by Adam Bienkov, politics.co.uk (19 July).

 You can count on our Journalists to let you down

 With few exceptions our media failed to properly analyse, critique, and inform in the lead up to the Iraq war.
 Now, with Syria, many reporters do nothing more than “re-tweet” UK/US Gov assertions and unsubstantiated claims by rebel factions.
 Our business journalists write “reports” that are word for word copies of company PR/briefings.
 It seems our newspapers are more interested articles of little substance or aimed solely at destroying the reputation of public figures like Corbyn and McDonnell.

 The Independent upholds this tradition of poor journalism in (re?) publishing a distorted article that serves no purpose other than character assassination.
 The Independent’s Agerholm also regurgitates, without question, fallacious claims that Journalists lives have been put at risk (more below).